Dance Your Ph.D.: 2015 - Florence Metz (Social science)

 Florence Metz was the first social scientist to claim the winner’s spot in the 8th Annual Dance Your Ph.D. contest.
 Metz, studying at the University of Bern, used dance to explore the question of how to achieve effective water protection policies.
 Salsa, acrobatics and hip hop represent the diverse political groups who fight over and eventually come together to discuss the protection and use of water resources.
 In the video, Metz equates successful water policies to the choreography that unites the diverse dancers.

 2014 - Uma Nagendra (Biology)

 Uma Negendra turned her love of doing circus aerials and her study of plant biology into a dance to explain her Ph.D.
 She found that destructive forces like tornadoes are actually good for trees.
 Her research has shown that tree seedlings get a reprieve from certain parasitic fungi following a tornado which allows them to flourish.
-Uma and a group of aerialist friends hang from trapezes in a choreographed ballet to represent the mature tree, the seedlings, the pathogens, and the tornado.
+Negendra and a group of aerialist friends hang from trapezes in a choreographed ballet to represent the mature tree, the seedlings, the pathogens, and the tornado.

 2013 - Cedric Tan (Biology)

-Cedric Tan, a biologist at University of Oxford took the top prize in 2013 for his research into the effect of brotherhood on sperm competition and female choice in the red jungle fowl.
+Cedric Tan, a biologist at University of Oxford, took the top prize in 2013 for his research into the effect of brotherhood on sperm competition and female choice in the red jungle fowl.
 According to Tan, …”the dance movements [swing, water ballet, and modern jazz] in this video reflect the competitive nature in the sperm world.”